-Next, the algorithm applies an extension of singularisation by \citet{DBLP:conf/pods/Marnette09} that correctly handles second-order dependencies.
-This step uses a set of axioms $\SG{\Sigma}$ that relaxes $\EQ{\Sigma}$: set $\SG{\Sigma}$ does not contain the congruence dependencies \eqref{eq:cong}, and it uses a modified version of the functional reflexivity dependencies \eqref{eq:fnref} that does not necessarily imply infinitely many equalities.
-This step also transforms $\Sigma_1$ into a singularised set of dependencies $\Sigma_2$ (line~\ref{alg:answer-query:sg}); this transformation is not deterministic in the sense that many different $\Sigma_2$ can be produced from $\Sigma_1$, but any of these can be used in the rest of the algorithm.
-We prove that ${\{ \Sigma \} \cup B \modelsEq \predQ(\vec a)}$ if and only if ${\Sigma_2 \cup \SG{\Sigma_2} \cup B \models \predQ(\vec a)}$ for each fact $\predQ(\vec a)$---that is, singularisation preservers query answers.
-A key issue is to ensure that the modified functional reflexivity dependencies derive all relevant equalities, and this is perhaps the most technically challenging result of our paper.
+Next, the algorithm applies an extension of the singularisation technique by \citet{DBLP:conf/pods/Marnette09} that correctly handles second-order dependencies.
+This step uses a set of axioms $\SG{\Sigma}$ that relaxes $\EQ{\Sigma}$: set $\SG{\Sigma}$ does not contain the congruence axioms \eqref{eq:cong}, and it uses a modified version of the functional reflexivity axioms \eqref{eq:fnref} that does not necessarily imply infinitely many equalities.
+The step transforms $\Sigma_1$ into a singularised set of dependencies $\Sigma_2$ (line~\ref{alg:answer-query:sg}); this transformation is not deterministic in the sense that many different $\Sigma_2$ can be produced from $\Sigma_1$, but any of these can be used in the rest of the algorithm.
+We prove that ${\{ \Sigma \} \cup B \modelsEq \predQ(\vec a)}$ if and only if ${\Sigma_2 \cup \SG{\Sigma_2} \cup B \models \predQ(\vec a)}$ for each fact $\predQ(\vec a)$---that is, singularisation preserves query answers.
+A key issue is to ensure that the modified functional reflexivity axioms derive all relevant equalities, and this is perhaps the most technically challenging result of this paper.
 We discuss singularisation in detail in Section~\ref{sec:answering:singularisation}.
-Figure~\ref{fig:ex:run:int} shows the finite Herbrand model of $\exB$ and the singularised version of $\exSigma$ and $\SG{\exSigma}$.